privacy-tech-lab/gpc-web-crawler/README.md

 ## 3. Data

 To track the evolution of GPC compliance on the web over time we are performing regular crawls of a set of 11,708 websites.
-Our crawl results are publicly available (results are for California, Connecticut, Colorado, and New Jersey):
+Our crawl results are publicly available for California, Connecticut, Colorado, and New Jersey (note: Our NJ VPN uses an NY IP address, see [Mullvad's New Jersey VPN](#74-mullvads-new-jersey-vpn) for more information):

 <br>
 <p align="center">